emu479p01/emu-framework-docs/admin/recovery.md

 # Recover from a failed update

+## Purpose

+Return the framework to a known-good runtime while preserving evidence and database backups.

+## Audience

+Framework administrators and deployment operators.

+## Prerequisites

+Access to application logs, the previous framework version, and the latest verified backup.

 ## Procedure

 1. Record the update job error and backup path from **System Maintenance**.